 It is always, always, always – best to call a lawyer first!
-The police are required by law to help you do so before a breath test.
+The law requires police to help you do so before a breath test.
 If they fail to help you call a lawyer, the chemical test could be suppressed from evidence.

-You should always make every effort to call a lawyer in this situation – even if you are still sitting in the squad car in handcuffs after a DWI stop!
+You should always make every effort to call a lawyer – even if in the squad car after a DWI stop!
 Tell the officer you want to call a lawyer.
 This part is usually recorded – a good thing.

 Right to an Additional Test

-The other important right is not mentioned in the “Implied Consent Advisory” by the cop.
+The “Implied Consent Advisory” read by the cop does not mention the other important right.
 What is it?
 It is your Constitutional right to exculpatory evidence, as manifested in your statutory right to an “Additional Test.”
 Say what?

 You have the legal right in Minnesota to a Second Test, after the you provide the sample requested by police.

 In this situation, the arrested person should always, always, always request an Additional Test.
-If you do, the police are only required to give you a phone to use.
-You can use the phone to call whoever you need to call to arrange for an additional test.
-Any good DWI lawyer can also help provide contact information to get an Additional Test done quickly.
+If you do, the law requires police to give you a phone to use.
+You can use the phone to call whoever you need to arrange for an additional test.
 Remember, time is of the essence with alcohol testing.
 Your test could defeat theirs, if done soon enough.